rapidfish/personnummer/README.md

 ## Java API to handle Swedish Personnummer

-* Checksum validation when parsing an input string to a Personnummer object
+* Automatic checksum validation when parsing an input string to a Personnummer object

-* Parsing of an input string produces an Optional<Personnummer> object, invalid (checksum) input produces an empty Optional
+* Produces an Optional<Personnummer> object when parsing.
+If input is invalid (or no valid checksum) becomes an empty Optional

+* toString() can be used as default output after parsing, but there are four other methods to represent it in differents ways

 * Extract meta data from any Personnummer such as age, days since birth, gender, zodiac sign, or sometimes even place of birth

-* Input strings may have a leghts from 10 to 13 characters (e.g. '1212121212', '121212-1212', '201212121212', '20121212-1212')
+* Compare age between Personnummer by using compareTo() (based on date of birth)

+* Create Personnummer - quickly generate any number of Personnummer (random, but yet valid), useful for testing purposes.

 * Missing separator ('-' or '+') is automatically resolved (when age over hundred+ it is indicated by a '+' sign

 * When era is missing it gets calculated automatically (e.g. '89' becomes '1989', not '2089' using present date comparison.

-* Once parsed, toString() can be used as default output, but there are four other methods to present it in differents ways
+* Input strings may have a leghts from 10 to 13 characters (e.g. '1212121212', '121212-1212', '201212121212', '20121212-1212')

 * [Optional] Personnummer having 'invalid' checksums can be parsed by using a 'forgiving flag' with error correction.

-* Compare age between Personnummer by using compareTo() (based on date of birth)

-* Create Personnummer - quickly generate any number of Personnummer (random, but yet valid), useful for testing purposes.

 ## Example ...